 Landon Storrs specializes in twentieth-century U.S. social and political history, particularly in the history of women, social movements, and public policy.
-Her most recent book, The Second Red Scare and the Unmaking of the New Deal Left (http://press.princeton.edu/titles/9879.html).
-Based on newly declassified government records and freshly unearthed private papers, The Second Red Scare demonstrates that the federal employee loyalty program--created in the 1940s in response to fears that Communists were infiltrating the U.S. government— had a much broader policy impact than we have understood.
-The program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles--narrowing the scope of American political discourse to this day.
-Storrs also explores the antifeminism of the Old Right, showing that how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.
+Her most recent book, The Second Red Scare and the Unmaking of the New Deal Left was published by Princeton University Press in 2012.
+Based on newly declassified government records and freshly unearthed private papers, Second Red Scare demonstrates that the federal employee loyalty program--created in the 1940s in response to fears that Communists were infiltrating the U.S. government— had a much broader policy impact than has been understood.
+The loyalty program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles--narrowing the scope of American political discourse to this day.
+The book also documents the antifeminism of the Old Right, showing that how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.

-Storrs came to the University of Iowa in Fall 2012 from the University of Houston.
+Storrs came to the University of Iowa in 2012 from the University of Houston.
 She earned her Ph.D. from the University of Wisconsin-Madison in 1994.

 Landon Storrs teaches undergraduate and graduate courses in the history of women, politics, and social movements.
 At Iowa, these courses include:

 - HIST 2262: U.S. History since 1877

 - HIST 4280: Women and Power in the American Past

 - HIST 4268: U.S. Politics and Society since 1940

 - HIST 7275: Graduate Readings in the History of Women and Gender in the United States

 - American Council of Learned Societies Fellow (2006-07)

 - Harry S. Truman Library Institute Scholar’s Award (2006-07, declined)

 - James Madison article prize, Society for History in the Federal Government 2004 (for “Red Scare Politics,” Journal of American History Sept.
 2003)